mweagle/Sparta/docs_source/content/reference/apiv2gateway/_index.md

 ## Provision

-The final step is to provide the decorator as a Workflow hook as in:
+With everything defined, provide the API V2 Decorator as a Workflow hook as in:

 ```go
 // Set everything up and run it...